 - At 6,000 points, you can get a direct cash back reward with money deposited straight into your PayPal balance.

-- At 15,000 points, you can get travel vouchers for hotels, airfare, and even car rentals.
+- At 15,000 points, you can get travel vouchers for hotels, airfare, and car rentals.

-Just because it’s popular and used by millions all over the world doesn’t mean that PayPal is doing things right.
-Sure, maybe from a business standpoint they are, but how about in terms of ethics and trust?
+Just because it’s popular and used by millions all over the world doesn’t mean that PayPal is doing things right—at least in terms of ethics and trust.

 It’s no secret that thousands of people have been burned by PayPal in one way or another: frozen funds, lost transactions, closed accounts, and poor customer support.
-Maybe you’ve been okay so far, but it has to make you wonder if you’ll be the next victim.
+Maybe you’ve been okay so far, but you could be the next unsuspecting victim.

 In a more abstract sense, you have to decide whether you’re willing to do business with PayPal while knowing that they aren’t treating their customers as well as they could be.
 Do you want your hard-earned money going to a company like that?